course-details-portlet

 Learning methods and activities

-Teaching will be over approximately 13 weeks.
+Teaching will be over approximately 11 weeks.
 Teaching will include both written and oral activities which cover different themes, and use different forms of communication for cooperation and interaction between students.
-Students will during the course of the semester write five texts as obligatory assignments.
+Students will during the course of the semester write up to five texts as obligatory assignments.
 These texts will cover different aspects of the course, and feedback will be given on these in the form of written comments and/or guidance.
 Three of these texts will be chosen for the portfolio, which will be submitted as the exam.

 Compulsory assignments